Wirecloud/wirecloud/docs/user_guide.md

 ![wiring/reshape_arrow2.png](images/user_guide/wiring/reshape_arrow_stop.png)

 You can also minimize operators with the intention of improving space usage.
-This can be accomplished using the *Minimize* option that appears in the component menu:
+This can be accomplished using the *Collapse* option that appears in the component menu:

 ![wiring/minimize_option.png](images/user_guide/wiring/minimize_option.png)